 He is a committed self-starter with strong analytical skills known to network with an ability to maintain long and trusting relationships.
 Abhilash also is an effective verbal and written communicator with an ability to articulate information in a structured and insightful manner.
 He has a proven ability to engage decision-makers and empower teams to lead analysis and recommendations.
 Also, he has a deep understanding and sensitivity towards political and cultural dimensions of environments especially in complex locations and situations.
 Moreover, he enjoys building and leading high performing teams to deliver innovative and result oriented solutions to achieve realistic goals.
-Furthermore, he is also known among his peers to be experienced in mentoring and coaching junior staff in their professional development and career progression.
+Furthermore, he is also known among his peers to be experienced in mentoring and coaching junior colleagues in their professional development and career progression.

 Prior to Avignam he served as an Alternate Director on the board of Bharat Renewable Energy Limited, Lucknow, India; Senior Consultant at PricewaterhouseCoopers Pvt.
 Ltd., New Delhi, India in the Tax and Regulatory Practice working on various projects especially on policy and regulatory matters.
 He was earlier employed as Asst.
-Vice-President at SKIL Infrastructure Limited, Mumbai, India; University of Sydney as a Research Assistant in Sydney, Australia and Sathguru Management Consultants Pvt.
-Ltd as Associate Consultant in Hyderabad, India.
+Vice-President at SKIL Infrastructure Limited, Mumbai, India; University of Sydney as a Research Assistant in Sydney, Australia and Sathguru Management Consultants Pvt Ltd as Associate Consultant in Hyderabad, India.
 He also previously volunteered as a Consultant at the Overseas Development Institute in London, UK and as a Lecturer at the Australian Aid for Cambodia Fund in Prey Veng Province, Cambodia.

-He has a multidisciplinary educational background with two postgraduate degrees in Development Management and International Business from the London School of Economics and Political Science, London and University of Sydney, Sydney respectively.
+He has a multidisciplinary educational background with two postgraduate degrees in Development Management and International Business from the London School of Economics and Political Science, London, and the University of Sydney, Sydney respectively.
 His undergraduate degree is in Management with a minor in Politics from DePaul University, Chicago.
 He also read briefly as an exchange student at the Plekhanov Russian Academy of Economics, Moscow.
 Furthermore, he completed a course on Markets System Development approach by The Springfield Centre, United Kingdom.